 The technical equation of a pullback is straightforward: a pullback is a short-term bearish trend occurring in a long-term uptrend.
 There are many ways to buy a pullback.
 One of the simplest is buying a short-sell signal in a solid long-term uptrend.

-You will need at least one indicator to measure the long-term trend and another to detect a short-sell signal to build a pullback signal system.
+To build a pullback signal system, you will need at least one indicator to measure the long-term trend and another to detect a short-sell signal.

 1. Check if the long-term trend is bullish

-The simplest way to measure the trend of an asset is to watch the trend indicator’s slope.
+The simplest way to measure an asset’s trend is to watch the trend indicator’s slope.
 If the slope is positive, then the trend is bullish.
 If the slope is negative, then the trend is bearish.
 The Prorealtime platform provides an indicator returning the slope of a linear regression line.
-This indicator is called “LinearRegressionSlope”.
-It is helpful to measure the long-term trend of an asset.
+This indicator is called “LinearRegressionSlope.”
+It is helpful to measure an asset’s long-term trend.

 To verify the long-term uptrend, I will calculate the slope of linear regression lines defined with several lengths.
 I chose to measure the trend from 1000 to 1500 periods.
 The following source code will check the long-term uptrend: